cerminar/ntuple-analysis/README.md

 [fastpuppi_collections.py](cfg/datasets/fastpuppi_collections.py)

-Instantiating an object of class `DFCollection`.
+Instantiating objects of class `DFCollection`.
 What is actually read event by event depends anyhow on which plotters are actually instantiated (collections are read on-demand).
-For each collection a function adding columns beyond those in the root file can be defined.
+For each collection, a function adding columns beyond those in the root file can be defined.

+New collections can be created for example combining those read from the root file.

 ### Selecting subsets of object collections
 Selections are defined as strings in the module: